fanout/pygripcontrol/README.md

 ```

 Parse a GRIP URI to extract the URI, ISS, and key values.
-The values will be returned in a hash containing 'control_uri', 'control_iss', and 'key' keys.
+The values will be returned in a dictionary containing 'control_uri', 'control_iss', and 'key' keys.

 ```python
 from gripcontrol import parse_grip_uri